YashSaxena75/JavaWorld/day2-access-modifier.md

 ```
-when we try to import "tut" class from package is gives us an error: <b> the type com.yash.tut is not visible </b>
+when we try to import "tut" class from package com.yash it gives us an error: <b> the type com.yash.tut is not visible </b>

 <b style="color:#66ff33">Public</b>
-this type of class members are accessible to the outside-world , it means we can access inside the same package as well as
+this type of class members are accessible to the outside-world , it means we can access them inside the same package as well as
 outside the package

 ```